mawerty/Is-Prime/README.md

 When we take random integer between 1 and 2,147,483,647, there are around 105,000,000 prime numbers.
 So chance that our number will be prime is ~4,88%.

+#### How does optimized implementation work?

+The code runs faster when there are no ussless spaces and new lines.